Daniel040704/PrivacyPolicy/README.md

 #### Local Storage

-Some settings (such as language or temporary order parameters) may be stored locally on the device to ensure proper offline functionality and faster performance.
+Some settings (such as language preferences or temporary order parameters) may be stored locally on the device to ensure proper offline functionality and improved performance.

 ---